danskarda/ido-speed-hack/results.md

 setting ido-text.
 I start with one character and append one character for each iteration (eg. 'a', 'ab', 'abc' etc...)

-I use 4 different strings:
+I test 4 different strings:

-- "abcdefghijklmnopqrstuvwxyz" - this test favours my batches, because they reuse results from last matching.
+- "abcdefghijklmnopqrstuvwxyz" - this test favours my patches, because they reuse results from last matching.

 - "-etaimn" - most common characters in English (and Emacs commands).
-This completion set will not be reduced much
+The number of completions will not be reduced too much in this test.

 - "bcfile" - "real-world" example.
 Shortcut for byte-compile-file

 - "fndgd" - second "real-world" example.
 Shortcut for find-grep-dired

 Ido uses obarray to complete all 4 examples.
 To have same conditions, I saved the completion list to file (39580 symbols).
-All matches started with fresh Emacs and with same list to complete.
+All tests start with fresh Emacs and with the same list to complete.

 Variants
 ---------